 Applicants will be ranked to determine acceptance into the nursing program based on completion of the application process, the students Cumulative GPA on required general education and nursing support courses, and a pre-admission RN examination with designated decision scores.
 Please refer to the Admission Selection Score Sheetfor additional information.

 Transfer credits from an ACEN accredited nursing school will be considered on an individual basis.
 There will be no more that one academic year between successful completion of the last nursing course for transfer into the WOSC Nursing Program.
 Please review the current Transfer Policy and Procedure for additional information.

-Students who have completed an ACEN licensed practical nursing program, hold a valid unencumbered LPN license, and currently practice as a LPN may apply for advanced standing credit for NURS 1119.
+Students who have completed apractical nursing program, hold a valid unencumbered LPN license, and currently practice as a LPN may apply for advanced standing credit for NURS 1119.
 Mobility testing will be required for advanced standing credit for NURS 1129.
 Candidates must meet admission requirements and will be admitted to the appropriate nursing class on a space available basis.
-LPN students should contact the Director of Nursing Education at (580) 477-7830 to have LPN credits assessed for entry purposes, as additional mobility testing may be required.
+LPN students should contact the Director of Nursing Education at (580) 477-7830 to have LPN credits assessed and to scheduled the needed mobility examinations.
+Please review LPN Policy and Procedure.

 Applicants classified as an international student using an F-1 Student Visa may attend at one of Western’s three campuses.
 However, all initial processing & paperwork must be completed with the Office of Registrar at the Altus campus.
 Oklahoma law only allows a license to be issued to U.S. citizens, U.S. nationals, and legal permanent resident aliens.
 Other qualified aliens may be issued a temporary license that is valid until the expiration of their visa status, or if there is no expiration date, for one year.
 For more information regarding this matter, applicants can contact the Oklahoma Board of Nursing.

 All applicants to the program for whom English is a second language must take the TOEFL (Test of English as a Foreign Language) test.